devanshu0987/FiniteStateMachineExecutor/README.md

     }
     ```
 ## General idea for executor
-- Executor is the orchestrator of executions.
-It will store all the information necessary to perform execution.
+- Executor is the orchestrator of executions and stores all the information necessary to perform execution.
     ```
     pub struct Executor {
         active_workflows: Vec<ExecutionContext>,
         /// other things here ...
     }
     ```
 - We enqueue future executions into active workflows.
-This represents what things the executor needs to execute.
 - It keeps popping elements out and performs the execution defined in the ExecutionContext.
 - We define `ExecutionContext` as following
     ```